DevOps-MBSE/AaC/docs/source/project_documentation/home_page_index.rst

 can verify syntax and patterns, generate code and produce static reports.

 The entire AaC product is extensible.
 AaC is purposefully small.
 Additional functionality is achieved through installing plugins.
-The plugin architecture allows you choice of functionallity so you can use only the features you want.
+The plugin architecture allows you choice of functionality so you can use only the features you want.

 The Graphical User Interface
 ----------------------------